-To request a letter(s) come to the Center for Global Education and fill out a Letter Request form.
+To request a letter(s) come to the Office of Global Engagement and fill out a Letter Request form.

 After we receive the request form your letter(s) will then be completed within 2-3 business days or 3-4 business days if requesting a letter for online classes.